LarkspurCA/androidweardocs/demand.rst

       new NotificationCompat.WearableExtender()
 	  .addAction(replyAction);

-6. Create a notification and extended it to include the wearable extender just created.
+6. Create a notification and extended it with the wearable extender just created.
 The following example creates a notification that includes a reply action (demand).

   .. code-block:: java

      Notification notification =
        new NotificationCompat.Builder(this)
          .setContentTitle("Hello Wearable!")
-         .setContentText("First Wearable notification.")
+         .setContentText("First Wearable demand.")
          .setSmallIcon(R.drawable.ic_launcher)
          .extend(wearableExtender)
          .build();